 Hygiene 2.0: Materials That Kill Bacteria

 In medicine, facade material choice is a safety question.
-We apply seamless acrylic stone (Corian/Hi-Macs), which lacks pores where microbes could accumulate.
+Reception Space apply seamless acrylic stone (Corian/Hi-Macs), which lacks pores where microbes could accumulate.
 In 2026, integrating copper and silver into decorative elements became a trend: these metals possess natural antibacterial properties.
 All desk surfaces must withstand aggressive disinfection 10-15 times a day while maintaining a premium look.

 Confidentiality: Protecting Data at Entry